eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "to completion, crafting exceptional online experiences that resonate with your brand's unique essence.
+        text: "to completion.
 Our goal is to seamlessly translate your brand identity into a captivating visual language that reflects your unique vision.
 But we don't stop at "
   -
     type: set
     attrs: